Noeljarillo/ClearBlocks/README.md

 ## How It Works

 1. **Natural Language Input:** The application starts by asking users what type of blockchain analysis they require.
-The system supports queries related to SOF, UOF, and Portfolio analysis.
+The system actually supports queries related to Sources of Funds (SOF), Usage of Funds (UOF), and Portfolio analysis.
 2. **Intent & Parameter Extraction:** The app uses natural language processing to identify the user's request, extract relevant parameters (such as blockchain addresses, tokens, and networks), and guide the user to provide missing details.
 3. **Analytics Execution:** Once all parameters are gathered, the corresponding analytics flow is executed.
 The app then returns the analysis results.
 4. **Decentralized Data Sourcing with Agent Rewards:** Agents running on the network can contribute by performing data retrieval tasks, thereby adding to a collective common graph and earning rewards in the Clear Blocks ecosystem.

-## Getting Started